baufremax/protractorTempo/readme.md

 ## Test
 Run the tests with
-`npm run test` which will automatically call `npm run tsc && npm run webdriver-update`
+`npm run test` which will automatically call `npm run tsc` before testing.

 You can run tests quickly with
 `protractor conf.js`